metablaster/WindowsFirewallRuleset/docs/FAQ.md

 single PS Core console.

-2. You can increase the limit in `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`, here search for `MaxShellsPerUser` and increase the value to 10, 20 or more, default is 5.
+2. You can increase the limit in `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`, here search for `MaxShellsPerUser` and increase the value to 10, 20 or more, the default value is 5.

 3. If nothing works the easiest workaround is either reboot system or use Windows PowerShell for the time being.